 We May Use or Disclose Your Health Information:

 For Treatment.
 Your health information may be used by staff members or disclosed to other healthcare professionals for the purpose of evaluating your health, diagnosing medical conditions, and providing treatment.
-For example: results of laboratory tests and procedures will be available in your medical record to all health professionals who may provide treatment or who may be consulted by staff members.
+For example, results of laboratory tests and procedures will be available in your medical record to all health professionals who may provide treatment or who may be consulted by staff members.

 For Payment.
 Your health plan may request and receive information on dates of service, the services provided, and the medical condition being treated in order to pay for the service rendered to you.
-Note: If you paid out of pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item of service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations and our practice will honor that request.
+Note: If you paid out of pocket (or in other words, you have requested that we not bill your health plan) in full for a specific item or service, you have the right to ask that your Protected Health Information with respect to that item or service not be disclosed to a health plan for purposes of payment or health care operations and our practice will honor that request.
 You must promptly notify us of this request.

 For Healthcare Operations.
 Your health information may be used as necessary to support the day-to-day activities and management of Mission Regional Medical Center.
-For example: Information on the services you received may be used to support budgeting and financial reporting, and activities to evaluate and promote quality of healthcare services.
+For example, Information on the services you received may be used to support budgeting and financial reporting, and activities to evaluate and promote the quality of healthcare services.

 For Appointment Reminders, Treatment Alternatives, and Health-related Benefits and Services.
 We may use and disclose health information to contact you to remind you that you have an appointment with us.
 We also may use and disclose health information to tell you about treatment alternatives or health-related benefits and services that may be of interest to you.

 For Business Associates.
 In some instances, we have contracted separate entities to provide services on our behalf.
 These “associates” require your health information in order to accomplish the tasks that we ask them to provide.
-Some examples of these “business associates” might be a billing service, collection agency, answering services and computer software/hardware provider.
+Some examples of these “business associates” might be a billing service, collection agency, answering services, and computer software/hardware provider.
 All of our business associates are obligated to protect the privacy of your information and are not allowed to use or disclose any information other than to accomplish the task they were contracted to perform.

 For Research/Teaching/Training.
 We may use your information for the purpose of research, teaching, and training.
 For example, a research project may involve comparing the health of patients who received one treatment to those who received another, for the same condition.
 Before we use or disclose Protected Health Information for research, the project will go through a special approval process.
 Even without special approval, we may permit researchers to look at records to help them identify patients who may be included in their research project or for other similar purposes, as long as they do not remove or take a copy of any Protected Health Information.